Facebook’s currency Libra faces financial, privacy pushback

 France’s Le Maire said he asked central bank chiefs from the G-7 countries to produce a report by mid-July laying out “guarantees that we must set … to assure us that there are no risks of illicit financing or for the consumer.”

+In the U.S., the head of the House Financial Services Committee wants Facebook to suspend plans for a new currency until Congress and regulators are able to study it more closely.

+In asking Facebook to put the Libra currency plans on hold, Rep. Maxine Waters, a California Democrat, said Facebook “is continuing its unchecked expansion and extending its reach into the lives of its users.”

-In the U.S., the senior Democrat on the Senate Banking Committee said Facebook’s new digital currency will give the tech giant unfair competitive advantages in collecting data on financial transactions as well as control over fees.
+The senior Democrat on the Senate Banking Committee said Facebook’s new digital currency will give the tech giant unfair competitive advantages in collecting data on financial transactions as well as control over fees.

 “Facebook is already too big and too powerful,” said Sen. Sherrod Brown of Ohio.